kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

 - [ ] ... next steps
 - [ ] Implement `editGmAlwaysEnabled`
 - [ ] Implement `editEffectsGmOnlyEnabled`
-- [ ] Add game setting `showSheetOptionsOnWindowHeader` and limit `getActorSheetHeaderButtons` hook handler to when this setting is on.
-  - [ ] This fits better in the main module settings and not the sheet settings.
 - [ ] Refinement: User-specific sheet flags | set up individual flags for each desired primitive value, and generate a key based on `${userId}-feature-name-here`
 - [ ] Refinement: make Action Economy filtering unique to the user and not the actor.
 Unfortunately, to keep track of this, we'll need to persist a large json object representing Actor -> Tab -> Filter Name, with a value of boolean at the leaf.
 - [ ] Refinement: implement sorting per section type ; it should not affect the actual order of the data, and it should be specific to the users